samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 };
 ```

 >Do not be alarmed, I know this is not how React or many other frameworks do it.
 Why not import it in the top of the file?
-In Ember, some dependies will need to be added to the build so that it can be used across the application.
+In Ember, some dependencies will need to be added to the build so that it can be used across the application.
 You can find the documentation for that here: https://guides.emberjs.com/v3.1.0/addons-and-dependencies/managing-dependencies/

 ## Each Route Needs to Be Declared

 In our `app/router.js` file we need to declare what routes we are going to have.
 We have the standard '/' route but we will need to be able to tell the application what other routes we will be using.
 So go to your `app/router.js` file and input the information as shown

-//emberJS-auth/app/router.js
+//ember-js-auth/app/router.js
 ```javascript
 import EmberRouter from '@ember/routing/router';
 import config from './config/environment';